 ✨ Bonus: My kids love spotting the "sugar bear" in the jar!

-If you don’t have a bear, any food-safe terracotta piece will work, just make sure it’s clean.
-Or, you can even buy special brown sugar containers with built-in terracotta inserts.
+If you don't have a bear, any food-safe terracotta piece will work, just make sure it's clean.
+You can also buy special brown sugar containers with built-in terracotta inserts.

 With one of these little helpers, you may never need to soften brown sugar again, because it stays soft from the start!